mikeyhodl/implementation-guides/api-guide/api_guide.md

 ## Best Practices
 * Use callbacks to check if a workflow has finished processing.
 * Once Jumio has sent the callback, save it on your side and send back a __200 OK__ response.
-* Afterwards, to retrieve transaction details or images, use the Retrieval API(#get-workflow-details).
+* Afterwards, to retrieve transaction details or images, use the [Retrieval API](#get-workflow-details).

 ## Jumio Callback IP Addresses
 Allowlist the following IP addresses for callbacks, and use them to verify that the callback originated from Jumio.